Isabela (province): Airports and sea ports

 There are three airports in the province.
 The Cauayan Airport is the primary airport in the province serving a trip to Manila, Palanan, and Maconacon.
 The other two are the Palanan Airport in Palanan and Maconacon Airport in Maconacon.
 The country's leading passenger airline Cebu Pacific services the Cauayan-Manila-Cauayan Route.
 Light planes operated by Cyclone Airways and WCC Aviation's Sky Pasada Have flights from Cauayan Domestic Airport to the community airports in Palanan and Maconacon.
 The province has two minor seaports, the Divilacan Port and Palanan Port in the coastal towns of Divilacan and Palanan.
 The trade going to the ports comes primarily from major seaports in Cagayan such as Port of Aparri in Aparri, Cagayan, and Port of San Vicente and Port Irene, both in Santa Ana, Cagayan.
 The other two airstrips are found in Divilacan, and in Magat River Management Project Site.

 Education

+The DepEd Isabela Schools Division Office administers public education in the province, while the cities of Cauayan, Ilagan, and Santiago operate separate schools division offices for their respective jurisdictions.
+These offices manage and supervise basic education services.
+The TESDA oversees the technical vocational education and training, while CHED regulates higher education programs.

 Isabela is one of the primary centers of education in the Cagayan Valley Region.
 There are several public and private educational institutions, the most notable being the Isabela State University, a government-owned and controlled public university.
 Its main campus is located in Echague and satellite campuses in Cauayan, Ilagan City, Angadanan, Cabagan, Jones, Palanan (extension), Roxas, San Mariano, San Mateo and Santiago City (extension).